mania7539/articles/_posts/2017-11-06-squash-multiple-git-commits-into-one.md

 ![bitbucket_rebase-result.png]({{site.url}}{{site.baseurl}}/images/bitbucket_rebase-result.png)

-* Note: commit 4, 5, 6 is due to my incorrect manipulations, the commands above will work as a charm
+* Note: commit 4, 5, 6 is due to my incorrect manipulations, the commands above will work like a charm

 ## Reference